 In the context of our model, the explanation for the narrow spreads would begin with the premise that the Internet sector was greatly overvalued during this period.
-(A safe statement with 20/20 hindsight.)
-In the presence of short-sales constraints, this is equivalent to saying that the market for Internet stocks was dominated by irrational investors.
-These irrational investors were not likely to revise their valuations on the basis of subtle signals such as those embodied in order flow.
-As a result, market makers could safely quote narrow spreads, confident that any resulting inventory imbalances they had to offload would be absorbed with minimal price concessions.
+(This would seem to be a safe statement with 20/20 hindsight.)
+With short-sales constraints, this is equivalent to saying that the market for Internet stocks was dominated by irrational investors.
+These irrational investors were not apt to revise their valuations on the basis of subtle signals such as those embodied in order flow.
+In a revealing example of just this kind of underreaction, Schultz and Zaman (2001) and Meulbroek (2000) document that insider sales in Internet companies-unlike similar transactions in "old economy" firms-were not accompanied by negative stock-price impacts.
+Faced with such stickiness in valuations, it seems plausible that market makers could safely quote narrow spreads, confident that any resulting inventory imbalances they had to offload would be absorbed with minimal price concessions.